KevinWMatthews/rust-options/README.md

 # Options in Rust

-Intro to the `Option` enum in Rust with exmaples of several methods.
+Intro to the `Option` enum in Rust with examples of several methods.

 ## Links